radiofrance/dib/docs/executors.md

 ## Kubernetes

-Creates pods in a kubernetes cluster, using the kubernetes API.
-DIB uses the current kube context, please make do
+Creates pods in a kubernetes cluster, using the kubernetes API. dib uses the current kube context, please make do

 See an example configuration in the
 [configuration reference](configuration-reference.md) section.